A Totally Impractical Guide to an Emotionally Stunted Weekend in Hefei

 Sometimes living here just makes me sad and tired.

-17 thoughts on “A Totally Impractical Guide to an Emotionally Stunted Weekend in Hefei”
+17 responses to “A Totally Impractical Guide to an Emotionally Stunted Weekend in Hefei”

 PS Does anyone in his family need, perchance, to be level-tested for their English ability?